 You can start new Basil plants with cuttings.
 These cuttings should be made from the upper part of the plant.
-Now some will remove any leaves off the stem, leaving the top 3 leaves before soaking it in a jar of water to raise new roots.
-This water may need to be changed daily so I found a second way to enhance the roots that could be done easier with less maintenance:
+Some will remove any leaves off the stem, leaving the top 3 leaves before soaking them in a jar of water to raise new roots.
+This water may need to be changed daily, so I found a second way to enhance the roots that could be done easier with less maintenance:

-Go purchase yourself a package of cheap 1 dollar plastic cups.
-Or you can use pots but the cups are disposable so if you fail with cutting you can just pitch it, no cleaning required!
+Purchase yourself a package of cheap 1 dollar plastic cups.
+Or you can use pots, but the cups are disposable, so if you fail with cutting, you can just pitch it; no cleaning required!

 Pruning Process for Basil: